-Whenever a item is selected in the tree view, the right-hand-side view is populated with the details that are appropriate for the selected object.
-If the object is an ontology class then the details include the set of direct super classes, the set of all the super classes using the transitive closure of the hierarchical relations, the set of direct sub classes, the set of all the sub classes, and the set of applicable properties.
+Whenever an item is selected in the tree view, the right-hand view is populated with the details that are appropriate for the selected object.
+For an ontology class, the details include the brief information about the resource such as the URI of the selected class, type of the selected class etc., set of direct superclasses, the set of all superclasses using the transitive closure, the set of direct subclasses, the set of all the subclasses, the set of equivalent classes, the set of applicable property types, the set of property values set on the selected class and the set of instances that belong to the selected class.
+For a restriction, in addition to the above information, it displays on which property the restriction is applicable to and the what type of the restriction it is.

-When the selected object is an instance, the details displayed include the set of direct types (the list of classes this instance is known to belong to), the set of all types this instance belongs to (obtained through a transitive closure of the set of direct types), and the values for all the properties that are set.
+For an instance, the details displayed include the brief information about the instance, set of direct types (the list of classes this instance is known to belong to), the set of all types this instance belongs to (through the transitive closure of the set of direct types), the set of same instances, the set of different instances and the values for all the properties that are set.